AllaRomasheva/allaromasheva.github.io/_posts/en/2021/2021-11-30-how-to-assemble-the-mudboard.md

 {% include imgur src="xtTncvk.jpg" alt="Photo courtesy of olivia mew(CC No Derivatives)" %}

-<b>Create a mudboard in 3 steps</b>
+### Create a mudboard in 3 steps

 For example, you need to create a mudbrod for Nike AM 90 Infrared sneakers.
 According to the classics, a set of references is first created pictures, and only then the product on them, but we will go in the opposite direction.

-<b>Step 1</b> Find the association.
-This model of sneakers "stands on three whales": 1980s, Air Max model, intense red
+**Step 1** Find the association.
+This model of sneakers "stands on three whales": 1980s, Air Max model, intense red color.
-color.
 Therefore, all associations also lie in this plane: aggression, flame, rocket launch, the surface of the moon, craters, Tetris or games with 8-bit interface, lightsabers, "Star Wars", movies with the aesthetics of neo-noir and cyberpunk.

-<b>Step 2</b> Choose a palette.
+**Step 2** Choose a palette.
 It also comes from associations: gray-gray, coal- (noir) -black, neon red.
 You can extract them from the reference visuals.

-<b>Step 3</b> Choose a mudboard format.
-In the case of Nike AM 90 Infrared board is more convenient to assemble immediately
-in digital (for example, in Milanote) - images are more important here than textures.
+**Step 3** Choose a mudboard format.
+In the case of Nike AM 90 Infrared board is more convenient to assemble immediately in digital (for example, in Milanote) - images are more important here than textures.
 But if you want to focus on the tactile part, then a physical board would be a good solution.